chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 * remaining_length_frequency_plot_.pdf

 ## Warning
-There will be an inevitable warning when drawing the WebLogo plot.For example:
+There will be an inevitable warning when drawing the WebLogo plot.
+But they can be ignored as they have no effect on the results or the running of the scripts.

+For example:

 Warning message:
 `guides(<scale> = FALSE)` is deprecated.
 Please use `guides(<scale> = "none")` instead.